misterfish/lazyfish/README.md

 # lazyfish
-Functionally oriented lazy lists and transducers for ES6.
+Functionally oriented lazy lists and transducers for JavaScript.
+A runtime which supports generators is required, e.g. ES6.

 @gkz's LiveScript (https://github.com/gkz/livescript) recommended but not required.